87: Samantha Béart Joins the Party!

 I feel like I did pretty good, but man,

+there's some moments where you're just walking.
 And then what's great about it, which I think is very fun, is the game is clearly inspired by Sam Lake's work.

+And so since Sam Lake is in the game, it's very, it's like a cool homage.
 But yeah, if you played Alan Wake 2, you know that sometimes you walk into a room and then like,

+a thing appears in your face.
 It's that, except it's just Ben Starr, which again.

+I tried turning that down on that.
 Yeah, I tried turning that down on Alan Wake 2, the intense jump scares.

 I tell you, that slider didn't work.

 Yeah, especially with Cynthia.
+That was terrifying.

 Yeah,

-to make it less intense didn't work.
+to make it less intense.
+Didn't work.

 I hate her.

+I hate that old lady.
 Oh, I hate her so much.

 I was thinking more Sam Barlow, actually, what with the unreliable narrative,

-the fact that it's all split up so much and
+the fact that it's all split up so much.
+And

 the idea that your playthrough will be different from mine because of the order you put things together in.
+So, yeah.

-her story or immortality, immortality, yeah, yeah.
+her story or immortality.
+Immortality.

-It's I love that kind of stuff.
+Yeah.
+Yeah, it's, I love that kind of stuff.

 I had to play it before I left.

 I really appreciate now how hard it is to make a good FMV game that isn't just a visual novel, you know?
+Yeah.
+Yeah.

 It's so many things to film for people.
+It's always so easy when it's voice only.

 You know, you can just pick it up very quickly.
+There's no resetting.

 You can pick up mid-sentence.
+I can splice it.

 No one's going to notice.
+So yeah.

+A lot easier when you haven't got the visual.
 Dead Take does a fun job of

-Most FMV games was like actors, then you make a choice.
+utilizing FMV in a way that isn't FMV.
+Most FMV games is like actors, then you make a choice.

 Acting, make a choice.